 Several medications are being investigated, but that doesn't mean you should run out and buy them unprescribed, or try to recreate them in your home.
 Doing so could have dire consequences.

-Former CDC Chief Medical Officer Dr. Robert Amler told Fox News that a pneumonia shot will not be effective in staving off pneumonia caused by coronavirus.
+Former CDC Chief Medical Officer Dr. Robert Amler told Fox News that a pneumonia shot will not be effective in staving off pneumonia caused by the coronavirus.

 Even if the patient does test positive, it can be considered safe to continue supporting them with some extra precautions.